Senior Mandrake

-Senior Mandrake is a 2010 Indian Malayalam-language comedy-drama film directed by Ali Akbar.
+Senior Mandrake is a 2010 Indian Malayalam-language fantasy comedy-drama film directed by Ali Akbar.
 It is a sequel to the 1997 film Junior Mandrake.
 Jagathy Sreekumar, Jagadish and Kalpana plays the lead roles.
-The film bombed at the box office.
+The film was a box-office bomb.

 Plot

 Kuttan has become enviably rich, and has disposed of the ill-fated statue, but soon it finds its way back to the money lender's doorstep.
 Without any further delay, the world starts crumbling around him, and he frantically scurries around to hand it over to some unfortunate soul.